lannisraurus/gravity-simulator-3d/README.md

 Naturally I did not solve any complicated analytical expressions, that would be quite impossible for more than two bodies if not for some special cases.
 What I did is simply, for small `dt`, which I will call a `time step` - The change of position is calculated from the velocity `v*dt`, which changes according to the acceleration `a*dt` which is obtained from the famous `F=ma` and the formula shown before.
 This is a mere numerical approximation to the 'real thing' - [Euler's Method](https://en.wikipedia.org/wiki/Euler_method).
-Despite it's pompous name, it should be very natural and familiar for anyone who has played video-games before (in fact, I didn't know the name of this procedure when making the project, it's simply intuitive)
+Despite it's pompous name, it should be very natural and familiar for anyone who has played video-games before (in fact, I didn't know the name of this procedure when making the project, it's simply intuitive).

 # Make the damn thing run!

 The program might not work right away, You'll need to link SDL2main and SDL2image, as well as dll files (Windows).

-# Enjoy!
+# Enjoy!!